Note on Russell-based Methodologies

 "For example, in an attempt to study the effects of passive ownership on corporate governance, Heath, Macciocchi, Michaely, and Ringengberg (2020) uses a difference-indifferences type estimation that compares the post-switch change in outcomes of switchers vs. nonswitchers.
 However, by failing to control for the changes in end-of-May CRSP market caps that led one stock to switch but not the other, the estimation ignores that switchers and non-switchers are inherently different at the time of the switch.
 In essence, their difference-in-differences estimation likely suffers from an omitted variable bias because it fails to control for the critical determinant of index switches.
 A similar concern applies to Coles, Heath, and Ringgenberg (2020)."

 It is easy to see that this statement in Appel, Gormley, and Keim is factually incorrect.
-In our specification, we include a fixed effect that exactly controls for the forcing variable, market cap.
+In our specification, we include a fixed effect that precisely controls for the forcing variable, market cap.
 We make this point very clear in our paper.
 The fixed effect is shown in equation 1 and the text discusses it in detail.
 We write:

 "Because each firm had a single ranking within a given cohort, the fixed effects absorb any correlation of the outcome variable with both the true ranking and the error in the proxy ranking.
 Thus, the specification estimates the effects of switching indexes, as would a perfectly measured RDD, but in a way that is not sensitive to the measurement error in the forcing variable because the fixed effect eliminates the need for a control function.
 Indeed, any control function would be subsumed by the firm-by-cohort fixed effects. "